jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 from combat or cannot continue to fight, actions revert to Local Time and the combat is over.

-Alaric's Tale
+> Alaric's Tale
-The goblin guards are some metres distant from Alaric, Thrace and Lilana but it is clear that a fight is likely.
+> The goblin guards are some metres distant from Alaric, Thrace and Lilana but it is clear that a fight
+> is likely.
 'What are you going to do?'
 The Games Master asks each player.
-'We ready our weapons and prepare to fight,' Alaric's player says and the others agree.
-'Okay,' the Games Master replies and reaches for a sheet of paper to start recording initiative, hits, damage and other combat information, 'we're moving to Combat Rounds; five second bursts measured by Combat Actions.
+'We ready our weapons and
+> prepare to fight,' Alaric's player says and the others agree.
+'Okay,' the Games Master replies and reaches
+> for a sheet of paper to start recording initiative, hits, damage and other combat information, 'we're
+> moving to Combat Rounds; five second bursts measured by Combat Actions.
 Everybody ready?
 Good...
-Initiative rolls please...'
+> Initiative rolls please...'

-Initiative
+### Initiative
 Who acts first and the order of action is crucial in combat.
 Initiative is the method of determining in which order the participants act.
 Initiative is measured in Strike Ranks and rolled at the start of a fight, remaining in play unless something occurs to force Initiative to be re-rolled.
 This is up to the Games Master to decide but at the very minimum an Initiative roll lasts for an entire Combat Round.

-Calculating Initiative
+#### Calculating Initiative
 To calculate Initiative, each participant rolls 1D10 and adds his Strike Rank.
 The highest result acts first, followed by the next highest and so on.
 If two participants tie scores, then they act simultaneously.
 If both are attacking simultaneously, a weapon being used to strike cannot also be used to parry a simultaneous blow.

-Armour Penalty
+#### Armour Penalty
 Strike Rank Penalty = (Totalled Armour Points worn on all locations) divided by five.

 As discussed on page 92 Armour has a negative impact on Initiative; the heavier the protection worn, the bigger the hindrance to moving and reacting quickly.
 An Adventurer's Strike Rank is reduced by one fifth of the totalled value of AP worn on all locations (rounded up).

-                                                                                                          125
+> For example a full suit of chainmail armour with a closed helm (36 points in total) creates a -8 Strike
+> Rank penalty.

-       Alaric's Tale
+> Alaric's Tale
-The Games Master has called for Initiative.
-This means Alaric, Thrace and Lilina must roll 1D10, add their Strike Rank score and then apply any modifications for armour.
-Here are the core results of the Initiative Rolls:
+> The Games Master has called for Initiative.
+This means Alaric, Thrace and Lilina must roll 1D10,
+> add their Strike Rank score and then apply any modifications for armour.
+Here are the core results of
+> the Initiative Rolls:
+>

-Alaric rolls 6.
+> Alaric rolls 6.
 Strike Rank of 15 means he has a total Strike Rank of 21.
-Thrace rolls 1.
+> Thrace rolls 1.
 Strike Rank of 12 means he has a total Strike Rank of 13.
-Lilana rolls 10.
+> Lilana rolls 10.
 Strike Rank of 14 means she has a total Strike Rank of 24.
+>

-The Games Master treats all the goblins as having the same Strike Rank of 12; he rolls 3, so the goblins have Strike Rank 15.
+> The Games Master treats all the goblins as having the same Strike Rank of 12; he rolls 3, so the goblins
+> have Strike Rank 15.
 However, armour needs to be factored into all of this.
+>

-Alaric wears soft leather (2 AP) across four Hit Locations for a total of 8 AP.
-Dividing this by five and rounding up gives Alaric a -2 Armour Penalty, so his Strike Rank is reduced to 19.
+> Alaric wears soft leather (2 AP) across four Hit Locations for a total of 8 AP.
+Dividing this by five and
+> rounding up gives Alaric a -2 Armour Penalty, so his Strike Rank is reduced to 19.
+>

-Thrace wears similar armour to Alaric and so he, too, has a -2 Armour Penalty, bringing his Strike Rank down to 11.
+> Thrace wears similar armour to Alaric and so he, too, has a -2 Armour Penalty, bringing his Strike
+> Rank down to 11.
+>

-Lilana wears her grandmother's leather breastplate, greaves and vambraces, plus her bronze, plumed helmet.
+> Lilana wears her grandmother's leather breastplate, greaves and vambraces, plus her bronze, plumed
+> helmet.
 Her armour totals 16 AP which, divided by five and rounded up gives a -4 Armour Penalty;
-her Strike Rank is reduced to 20.
+> her Strike Rank is reduced to 20.
+>

-The goblins wear a few scraps of armour that create just a -1 Armour Penalty.
-Their Strike Rank becomes 14.
+> The goblins wear a few scraps of armour that create just a -1 Armour Penalty.
+Their Strike Rank
+> becomes 14.
+>

-With Strike Ranks calculated and adjusted for armour, the order of combat is thus:
+> With Strike Ranks calculated and adjusted for armour, the order of combat is thus:
+>

-Strike Rank 20	       Lilana
+> Strike Rank 20	       Lilana
-Strike Rank 19	       Alaric
+> Strike Rank 19	       Alaric
-Strike Rank 14	       Goblins (three of them)
+> Strike Rank 14	       Goblins (three of them)
-Strike Rank 11	       Thrace
+> Strike Rank 11	       Thrace
+>

-Each round of combat proceeds in this order unless something happens that causes Initiative to be calculated again.
+> Each round of combat proceeds in this order unless something happens that causes Initiative to be

-For example a full suit of chainmail armour with a closed helm (36 points in total) creates a -8 Strike Rank penalty.
+> calculated again.

-Movement in Combat
+### Movement in Combat
 In a Combat Round, an Adventurer may move up to his standard Movement allowance.
 This movement is divided across all of the Adventurer's Combat Actions.
 Each Combat Action may include all, some or none of the Adventurer's remaining Movement in addition to an attack or other action.
 For example, an Adventurer with a Movement of 8m and 3CA could:
 1st Combat Action: Move 3m, make an Attack
 2nd Combat Action: Move 1m, make an Attack
 3rd Combat Action: Move 4m, make an Attack or

-126

-         1st Combat Action: Move 0m, make an Attack 2nd Combat Action: Move 0m, make an Attack
+1st Combat Action: Move 0m, make an Attack
+2nd Combat Action: Move 0m, make an Attack
 3rd Combat Action: Move 8m, make an Attack.

 The total amount moved may not exceed the Adventurer's Movement (except when Sprinting).

-Combat Actions
+### Combat Actions
 Combat Actions (CA), calculated during Adventurer Creation, are used when attempting any kind of activity during a combat; for example, to attack, defend, change engagement distance, cast spells and so forth.